EquineDev/AdventofCode2020/README.md

-# AdventofCode2020day1
+# AdventofCode2020
-Advent of Code 2020 Day1 Part 1&2
+Advent of Code 2020

 First day of problems solved using "Modern" C++